 Short-Term International Visit Requests: Information for UC San Diego Faculty and Staff

-The Office of International Affairs (OIA) has re-evaluated the process related to short-term visit requests from representatives of universities and institutions abroad who would like to meet with our administrators, faculty, and staff.
-Most often, the objective of proposed meetings is to strengthen ties to our campus, with the ultimate goal of developing research and/or academic collaborations.
+The Office of International Affairs (OIA) is available to assist with short-term visit requests from representatives of universities and institutions abroad who would like to meet with our administrators and faculty to discuss potential research and/or academic collaborations.
 Visitors typically propose to be on campus from a few hours to a full day.
 The nature of a short-term visit is exploratory, and does not encompass official University business such as appointments for visiting scholars, visiting graduate students and visiting faculty.

 If the visit involves signing an MOU or agreement, notify OIA Director Michelle Hermas as soon as possible.
 OIA serves as the lead campus office to appropriately vet and receive approval for international MOUs and agreements.
 For more information, see Guidelines on Signing Ceremonies for International Agreements.

 Visit Request Process

 The visit request process is described in detail on the Short Term International Visit Requests webpage.
 Essentially, visit requests are processed in two ways, depending upon with whom visitors want to meet.

 Requests Specific to a Single Division, ORU, or Professional School

 When the requested visit is entirely within your division, ORU, or school (hereafter "unit"), leadership within your unit is responsible for approving or denying the request.
 OIA urges against saying yes to a proposed visit simply out of courtesy—this is misleading to the visitor and results in false expectations about the potential to develop partnerships.
 Here are some questions to consider when determining whether to approve a visit request:

 - Does the proposed visitor have strong professional ties to faculty or researchers within your unit, or share significant academic or research synergies with your unit?